Naringenin: Biosynthesis and metabolism

-Metabolic fate and research
+Metabolic fate after dietary intake

+Naringenin can be produced from dietary naringin by the hydrolytic action of the liver enzyme naringinase.
 The fate and biological roles of naringenin are difficult to study because naringenin is rapidly metabolized in the intestine and liver, and its metabolites are destined for excretion.
 The biological activities of naringenin metabolites are unknown, and likely to be different in structure and function from those of the parent compound.